 With a bloated stomach, we drove to Castro, the largest city on the island located on the central eastern coast.
 We set up camp and wandered the city.
 We checked out the Iglesia San Francisco (which happens to be the ugliest of the 16 Unesco churches in the area), before picking up a few camp supplies for the days to come before crawling into the tent for the night.

-Stretching out the stiffness of ground sleeps, we jumped in the car and headed down to Dalcahue to start searching for the other Unesco churches dotted around.
+Stretching out the stiffness of ground sleeps, it was time to head to Dalcahue to start searching for the other Unesco churches dotted around.
 Here, was the Iglesia de Nuestra Senora de los Dolores.
 This one and most of the churches were very different from the church in Castro.
 They had a very old wooden structure with a kind of ‘Little House on the Prairie’ meets ‘Wild West’ feel to them.
 Brought in by the Jesuits missions centuries ago, they’re kind of odd considering their location, but beautifully maintained through the ages.

 Before continuing the church scavenger hunt, we grabbed an early lunch at La Cocineria Dalcahue located right beside the handicraft market.
 Inside what looks like and old ship there are close to a dozen stalls.
 Number 8 is well known, but ultimately they are all selling the same handful of local dishes.
 The dish to try from whichever stall you chose is Cazuela de cordero con luche.
 A lamb soup with large chunks of vegetables and local seaweed (luche).
 Cazuela is a dish you’ll find throughout the country, but no matter how many I had, none compared to this.

 Driving onto another ferry, we crossed over to the small island of Quinchao.
-We came to a viewpoint overlooking the town of Achao where the first of two churches were located on the island.
-Looking into Iglesia Santa Maria de Loreto while strolling along the sleepy coast, we carried onto the small village of Quinchao.
+We came to a viewpoint overlooking the town of Achao, where one of two churches were located.
+Iglesia Santa Maria de Loreto in similar fashion as the rest, but with it’s own unique charm.
+A quick stroll along the sleepy coast, before carrying onto the small village of Quinchao.
 Iglesia de Quinchao was probably my favourite of the churches with something quite sinister about it as if from a horror flick.

 Only a short drive from Castro, there is also the Iglesia de Rilan, Iglesia de Nercon, Iglesia de Chonchi and Iglesia de Vilipulli.
-The others are all reachable, but require a bit more of a drive or ferries to the small islands around Castro.
+The others churches require a bit more of a drive or ferries to the small islands around Castro.
 Ultimately, they all look similar.
 For me, after I saw six of them I didn’t feel fussed about hunting down the rest.

 Near the entrance is a small museum that describes the indigenous peoples, fauna and flora of the area.
 From here there is a series of simple hikes.
 Much of it is along boardwalks and swampy paths with viewpoints along the way.
 The paths led us through moist, moss covered rainforest and up into more open plains with coniferous trees.
 The amount of diversity in such a small area is outstanding.